Hole-initiated melting process of thin films: Theory and Methods

 \subsection{Experimental methods}

 We use silicon wafer covered with a $300$ nm thick oxide layer as substrate.
-The oxide layer has a close refractive index to the long-chain alkane.
+The oxide layer has a refractive index close to the long-chain alkane.
 Such a thickness is chosen because it provides interference enhancement of contrast from thin alkane layers on the substrate \cite{kohler2006optical}.
 We coat the piranha-cleaned wafer with long-chain alkane (triacontane \ce{C30H62} or hexatriacontane \ce{C36H74}) solution in toluene.
 After a heat-cool cycle, a ``surface frozen'' alkane monolayer \cite{Merkl1997SF} will be formed on the wafer.
-The sample is then annealed at one of two degree below $T_0$ for a few minutes.
-Films and islands of various size and height will form.
+The sample is then annealed at a temperature slightly below $T_0$ for a few minutes.
+Films and islands of various size and height will appear.
 The suitable ones are chosen for the melting experiments.
 The height of the alkane films are measured with atomic force microscope (AFM).

 The substrate in such a system is actually the surface frozen alkane monolayer, covering the silica surface.
 This layer, same with the top of alkane film, can only be partially wetted by liquid alkane melt with a contact angle around $15^o$.
-This contact angle is directly calculated from microscope observation or alkane droplets: The light (peak wavelength $550$ nm) reflected from liquid-air interface and the silica-silicon interface in the wafer will interfere.
-From the Newton's rings we get the droplet surface profile, and from fitting a circle to the profile we can get the contact angle.
+This contact angle is directly calculated from microscope observation or alkane droplets: The light (peak wavelength $550$ nm) reflected from liquid-air interface and the silica-silicon interface in the wafer interfere and form Newton's rings.
+From this pattern we get the droplet surface profile and the contact angle.